andrewjbarbour/constituent-manager/README.md

 `GET /people`: Retrieve a list of people with optional date range filtering.

-`POST /people`: Add or update a person.
+`POST /people`: Add a person.

+`PUT /people/:email`: Update a person by email.

 `DELETE /people/:email`: Delete a person by email.